 Lastly and most importantly, work on your soft skills and presentation.
 Keep in mind that what’s in the frame is what the candidate will see, so be mindful of where your hands are at all times and how you’re gesticulating during the interview.
 Remember to talk more slowly, make frequent pauses, ask them if they have any questions and if they’re keeping up, and remain calm and composed but friendly and approachable.

 In the new normal, it’s no longer enough to simply post a job opening on social media and hope that you’ll attract the top talent to your virtual doorstep.
 Simply put, the modern job-seeker has plenty of opportunities to choose from, and these days every company is recruiting online, so you have to be more proactive in your approach.
+For example, you will need to put more focus into resumes in order to attract the best candidates.
+On the Johanna Ryan page, resume parsers are discussed, which can be helpful if you haven't considered this yet.
 In order to adapt and attract the best talent, you have to combine various tactics and techniques to not only attract talent but actually engage them in a more meaningful way.

 The first tactic you can employ is to become a better brand communicator.
 Portraying your brand and its unique value proposition to potential candidates is a great way to spark their interest and set your company apart in a crowded job market.
 Next, instead of waiting for them to come across your job ads and social media posts, try to find those online places where talented job-hunters meet, and engage with them in one-on-one communication – make an effort to reach out and show them that you want them to become a part of your brand.